Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Introduction

-\paragraph{Contributions.} To overcome the reliance on target data for training continuous normalizing flows for Boltzmann sampling, we introduce the Energy-Weighted Flow Matching (EWFM) framework, establishing a new approach for scalable and efficient energy-only Boltzmann generators.
-Concretely, we make the following contributions:
+\paragraph{Contributions.} To overcome the reliance on target data for training continuous normalizing flows for Boltzmann sampling, we introduce the Energy-Weighted Flow Matching (EWFM) framework, establishing a new approach for scalable and efficient energy-only Boltzmann generators.\footnote{Code is available at \url{https://github.com/daeftst/ewfm}.} Concretely, we make the following contributions: \begin{itemize} \item We introduce the \emph{EWFM objective} (\cref{sec:ewfm_objective}), which reformulates the Conditional Flow Matching (CFM) loss as an expectation over an arbitrary proposal distribution, reweighted by Boltzmann importance weights, enabling CNF training without target samples (see \cref{fig:ewfm_framework} for a visual comparison). \item Based on this, we develop \emph{iEWFM} (\cref{sec:iewfm_algorithm}), which iteratively refines the proposal using the current model, and \emph{aEWFM} (\cref{sec:aewfm_extension}), which additionally incorporates temperature annealing for challenging energy landscapes. \item We demonstrate competitive sample quality on benchmarks including Gaussian mixtures and n-body particle systems up to 55-particle Lennard-Jones (\cref{sec:experiments}), while requiring orders of magnitude fewer energy evaluations than comparable energy-only methods. \end{itemize}

-First, we introduce the \emph{Energy-Weighted Flow Matching (EWFM) objective}, $\mathcal{L}_{\text{EWFM}}$ (\cref{sec:ewfm_objective}).
-This objective reformulates the standard flow matching loss to be independent of target samples by utilizing data from an arbitrary proposal distribution, $\mu_{\text{prop}}$.
-Inspired by similar energy-based reweighting strategies \citep{zhang2025energy}, our objective then corrects for the mismatch by reweighting the loss for each sample $x$ based on its Boltzmann weight, $\exp(-E(x)/T)$, and its proposal density, $\mu_{\text{prop}}(x)$ (see \cref{fig:ewfm_framework} for a visual comparison with standard conditional flow matching).\footnote{We use $\mu_{\text{prop}}$ interchangeably for the proposal distribution and its density throughout the paper, and similarly for other distributions.}

-Based on this objective, we introduce two algorithms.
-The \emph{iterative EWFM (iEWFM) algorithm} (\cref{sec:iewfm_algorithm}) employs an iterative refinement strategy where the model trained in one step serves as a better-informed proposal for the next, allowing progressive learning of the target distribution.
-As a principled extension for challenging energy landscapes, the \emph{annealed EWFM (aEWFM) algorithm} (\cref{sec:aewfm_extension}) incorporates temperature annealing, i.e., first training on a smoothed energy landscape at high temperature $T_{\text{init}} > T$ before gradually cooling to the target temperature.

-Finally, in \cref{sec:experiments}, we provide empirical validation demonstrating competitive performance on benchmark Boltzmann distributions including Gaussian mixtures and n-body systems (4-particle double-well, 13- and 55-particle Lennard-Jones).
-Our algorithms achieve sample quality comparable to state-of-the-art methods while requiring significantly fewer energy evaluations than iDEM and demonstrating better scalability than FAB.